Introduction

 Reporting a Vulnerability

-If you identify a vulnerability in our products, please submit a detailed report via our Support Portal.
-Your report will help us improve the security of our products.
+If you discover a vulnerability in any of our products, please submit a detailed report through our Support Portal.
+Your submission will help us strengthen the security of our products.

 1. Vulnerability identification: Conduct a thorough analysis to pinpoint the specific issue.
 If using automated tools, remove false positives and prioritize the vulnerabilities.